Weslley-Stein/python-studys/fundamentals/lists.md

 # Lists
-Lists are a data structure which allows you to store multiples pieces of data of multiples types, a list its enumerate by Index, which means the first element its represented by "0" and then go on
+Lists are a data structure which allows you to store multiples pieces of data of multiples types, a list its enumerated by Index, which means the first element its represented by "0" and then go on
 ```py
 #Creating a List